SiceloKayisa/My-Data-Analytics-Projects/FreeCodeCamp Projects/Demographic Data Visualizer/README.md

 - How many people of each race are represented in this dataset?
 Thisshould be a Pandas series with race names as the index labels. ( race column)

-What is the average age of men?
+What is the average age of men?<br>
 What is the percentage of people who have a Bachelor's degree?
 What percentage of people with advanced education ( Bachelors